 When the building has been designed and installed in accordance with the requirements of this Certificate, the walls are capable of withstanding the effects of fire for 60 minutes without loss of stability.
-Further structural fire resistance can be achieved by the incorporation of additional reinforcing steel in accordance with IS EN 1992-1- $2^{[25]}$ Table 5.4.
+Further structural fire resistance can be achieved by the incorporation of additional reinforcing steel in accordance with IS EN 1992-1- $2^{[26]}$ Table 5.4.
+See section 4.1.1 for fire behaviour of the constructed system.